 But, after splitting two close matches with Dick Tiger, Giardello at long last got his shot at the big prize.
 Gene Fullmer elected to defend his world title against Joey, or at least that part of it held by “The Utah Cyclone.”
 The championship had been fractured after Sugar Ray Robinson took a twenty month layoff and was stripped of the belt by the National Boxing Association.
 Fullmer, who had split two matches with Sugar Ray, was on an eleven fight win streak which included a tough battle with Carmen Basilio for the vacant NBA crown and a defense of it against Spider Webb in Fullmer’s home state of Utah.
 After that points win, which was not without controversy, Webb was asked if he would ever agree to face Fullmer again.
 “Sure,” he replied, “but anyplace outside of Utah.”

 Fullmer vs Giardello wasn’t in Utah, but Montana might as well have been “The Beehive State” for all the support Giardello was likely to get two thousand miles away from his home turf of Flatbush in Brooklyn.
-But by the end of fifteen brutal rounds, the sell-out crowd was cheering both men, Joey winning over more than a few with his courage and willingness to rumble at close quarters with the iron-tough Fullmer.
+But by the end of fifteen rough and tumble rounds, the sell-out crowd was cheering both fighters, Joey winning over more than a few with his courage and his willingness to battle on Fullmer’s terms: toe-to-toe, with more than a little extra rough stuff, the kind “The Utah Cyclone” specialized in.

-It was a savage brawl, highlighted by Fullmer’s impersonation of a billy-goat as he repeatedly charged his challenger skull-first.
-In addition to head butts, Gene was also generous in doling out the elbows and rabbit punches.
-In round four an incensed Giardello, who was already cut over the right eye and had complained more than once to referee Harry Kessler regarding the foul tactics, lowered his head and blatantly cracked Fullmer one beauty of a head-smash.
+In fact, one of the highlights of this savage, back-and-forth brawl was Fullmer’s insistence on impersonating a billy-goat as he repeatedly charged his challenger skull-first.
+And in addition to head butts, Gene was also generous in doling out the elbows and rabbit punches.
+In round four an incensed Giardello, who was already cut over the right eye, and had complained more than once to referee Harry Kessler regarding the foul tactics, lowered his head and blatantly cracked Fullmer one beauty of a head-smash.
 When Kessler intervened to admonish the challenger, Joey actually pushed him in frustration while waving at Fullmer as if to say, “If that’s how you want to fight, fine by me!”

 It would take another three years, sixteen fights and a fifteen round war with Robinson before Joey finally got a second chance at the world title and this time he made good, winning a clearcut decision over Tiger in their third meeting.
 Then came the big win over Carter in Philadelphia, a case of experience outfoxing youth.
 But the bitterness over the Fullmer fight remained.
 As late as 2005, Joey told Rolando Vitale, author of The Real Rockys, that he “felt very bad about it.”